autoscan-lab/autOScan-web/README.md

 ## What It Is

-Product website for [autOScan](https://github.com/autoscan-lab/autOScan) — a TUI tool for batch compiling, grading, and analyzing C lab submissions.
+Website for [autOScan](https://github.com/autoscan-lab/autOScan), a TUI tool for batch compiling, grading, and analyzing C lab submissions.

 - Hero section with animated iridescent background and video preview
 - Feature showcase with capability cards